The Road to Total Freedom: Research

 Wallis completed his doctoral studies under Bryan Wilson at the University of Oxford.
 The author's research into new religious movements began in the 1970s with study of the Church of Scientology.
 He had performed research on the subject of Scientology for his doctoral thesis; this was later printed as The Road to Total Freedom in 1976.
 Wallis' study of Scientology also led to an article by Wallis in the Sociological Yearbook of Religion in Britain.

-The research began with an attempt at participant observation: Wallis enrolled at a "Communications Course" in Scientology's facility at Saint Hill Manor, but left after two days because he was not willing to lie about his reaction to the course content.
+The research began with an attempt at participant observation: Wallis enrolled in a "Communications Course" in Scientology's facility at Saint Hill Manor, but left after two days because he was not willing to lie about his reaction to the course content.
 To collect further data, Wallis circulated a survey by post and reviewed Scientology's extensive published material.
 He also interviewed current and former members, including Helen Parsons Smith, a former sister-in-law of Scientology founder L. Ron Hubbard.

 After Wallis had finished the initial manuscript for The Road to Total Freedom, he provided representatives of Scientology leadership with a copy.
 Wallis negotiated with the Scientology leaders, and it was agreed upon that certain sections of the book would be edited.
 In total, approximately 100 sections of the book were edited due to input from Scientology leaders.
 This fact was not made public at the time of the book's publication.